 Did you know there are some great fun and free things to do in Kyoto city?
 I heard so many times as I was planning our trips to Japan what a terribly expensive place it was to visit.
 I’d be the first to agree that Japan is not a budget travellers dream.
 On the other hand it’s not nearly as expensive as I’d expected it to be from the hype and fear mongering.
-It is possible to fully experience Japan’s unique culture and landscape without totally destroying your travel budget.
+It is possible to fully experience Japan’s unique culture, foodie delights and landscape without totally destroying your travel budget.

 What did surprise me though is that there are things you can do in Japans biggest tourist destinations and cities that won’t cost you a cent.
 Of course you don’t want to build your travel around doing only free stuff because you’ll miss some wonderful experiences but when there are really good bargains on offer you don’t want to overlook them either.